-The Rhodes Center Proctorship offers an advanced doctoral student the opportunity to spend the 2019-2020 academic year (Fall and Spring semesters) conducting research and organizing programming pertaining to international economics, finance, and their relationship, historically and in the contemporary moment, to politics, culture, and human welfare.
+Each year the Rhodes Center Proctorship offers an advanced doctoral student the opportunity to spend the academic year (Fall and Spring semesters) conducting research and organizing programming pertaining to international economics, finance, and their relationship, historically and in the contemporary moment, to politics, culture, and human welfare.
 The William R. Rhodes Center for International Economics and Finance at the Watson Institute is particularly interested in applicants who have aptitude for, and interest in, interdisciplinary work and translating specialized academic inquiry for the consumption of a broader public audience.
 Applicants should be in the final stage of a dissertation pertaining to topics within the purview of the Rhodes Center.

 Proctorship activities will average up to 10 hours/week, with an additional 10 hours/week dedicated to the student’s research progress.
 The student is required to provide feedback on the experience through the Proctorships Experience Survey administered at the end of each semester.